Outdoor play & learning

 From time to time, I am sent teaching resources to review.
 I was offered a Magidome kit during the 2021 school year and was excited

 In my work with teachers I am often asked what risky play is.
-Risky play is simply a way of organizing observed categories of thrilling play
+Risky play isn’t something you teach.
+It is a field of research that

 As a start, water cycles are best experienced, rather than read about.
 There is no worksheet that can fully capture the water cycle phenomenon, like